hpssjellis/maker100-eco/README.md

 For each row the checkbox will be checked when the activity is tested and the boxes eventually will be removed.

-&#9745; has been tested on the relevant device.
-This might take a while to transfer the entire course.
+&#9745; has been tested on the relevant device, code, video and instructions are working

+&#10004; This code works just the video or instructions are not yet made

+&#10003; Old Portenta code and video might work just not yet tested

+&#10062; I know this doesn't work, just trying to figure out how to make it work

 &#9744;  Means not yet tested or just plain old Portenta code